 Delta and Titan rockets.
 Working in engineering

-for work.
-Soon, we got a phone call that a special baby
+France for work.
+One day, we got a call that

-As I read piles of picture books to my children
+came our son.
+As I read piles of picture books

 It took over 8 years and 80 rejection

 I hope to keep writing books for a long time!